github/opensource.guide/_articles/how-to-contribute.md

 > 😇 _"Thanks for looking into this error.
 I followed your suggestions.
 Here's the output."_
 >
 > 😢 _"Why can't you fix my problem?
 Isn't this your project?"_

+**Give due credits to the respective Owners.** When you work on any open source project it is very neccessory that you respect other's work and give the due credits when you are taking reference from their work.
+Source code availability does not mean copying code and content.

 **Respect community decisions.** Your ideas may differ from the community's priorities or vision.
 They may offer feedback or decide not to pursue your idea.
 While you should discuss and look for compromise, maintainers have to live with your decision longer than you will.
 If you disagree with their direction, you can always work on your own fork or start your own project.